jayacotton/BCPL/README.md

 # BCPL
+This may be a dead end.
+Altho the compiler compiles to x86, is does not understand all the BCPL syntax WRT the ALTO operating system.

+I am suspending work on this for the time being.

 Get a BCPL compiler running so that the xerox parc ALTO operating system code can be compiled in a linux environment.